godotengine/godot-docs/classes/class_physicalbone2d.rst

 :ref:`bool<class_bool>` **is_simulating_physics** **(** **)** |const|

-Returns a boolean that indicates whether the ``PhysicalBone2D`` node is running and simulating using the Godot 2D physics engine.
+Returns a boolean that indicates whether the **PhysicalBone2D** is running and simulating using the Godot 2D physics engine.
 When ``true``, the PhysicalBone2D node is using physics.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`